Official-Krish/Official-Krish/README.md

 <h2>🌱 Current Focus</h2>

-I'm currently sharpening my skills in how real time communication works in web.
+I'm currently diving more deep into Web Dev.
 I'm passionate about staying up-to-date with the latest trends in web development and continuously expanding my knowledge base.

 <h2>🏆 Competitive Programming</h2>